nostrocket/humblevibes/README.md

 - **Publisher**: Command-line tool to publish events to relays
 - **Monitor**: Tool to track database changes in real-time
 - **Forwarder**: Tool to subscribe to external relays and forward events to your local relay
+- **Content Export**: Tool to export event content from specific authors to text files

 ## Quick Start